Mex133/Mex133/README.md

 - 👋 Hi, I’m @Mex133
 - 👀 I’m interested in ...
-C++,Python
-- 🌱 I’m currently learning ...
-C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+C++,React,Django,Java

 <!---
 Mex133/Mex133 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.